 Wrestling videogames have often been aimed toward the younger fans and focused on the in-ring action and backstage antics as they'd be shown on an episode of WWE.
 Almost none of them skew toward the older audience who know how the medium works and for whom the real fantasy would be operating a promotion of their own.

 Almost none.
-One series has, over the last 20 years and over half-a-dozen iterations, become the de-facto wrestling management sim: Total Extreme Wrestling.
+One series has, over the last 20 years and multiple iterations, become the de-facto wrestling management sim: Total Extreme Wrestling.

 Created by Adam Ryland, it's a wrestling game that places players in control of their own federation.
 Entirely menu-based, Total Extreme Wrestling involves managing every aspect of a wrestling company, from writing and booking storylines to hiring and firing staff.
 You negotiate TV deals, handle press, schedule tours, and micro-manage your roster's gimmicks to make sure everyone's happy and comfortable.